Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Install the container network interface (CNI) plug-in.
 - [ ] Create an Azure Standard Load Balancer.
 - [ ] Create an Azure Basic Load Balancer.

-### Your company has an Azure subscription named Sub1 that is associated to an Azure Active Directory (Azure AD) tenant named contoso.com.
-The company develops an application named App1.
-App1 is registered in Azure AD.
-You need to ensure that App1 can access secrets in Azure Key Vault on behalf of the application users.
-What should you configure?

-- [ ] an application permission without admin consent.
-- [x] a delegated permission without admin consent.
-- [ ] a delegated permission that requires admin consent.
-- [ ] an application permission that requires admin consent.

 ### You have a hybrid configuration of Azure Active Directory (Azure AD).
 All users have computers that run Windows 10 and are hybrid Azure AD joined.
 You have an Azure SQL database that is configured to support Azure AD authentication.
 Database developers must connect to the SQL database by using Microsoft SQL Server Management Studio (SSMS) and authenticate by using their on-premises Active Directory account.
 You need to tell the developers which authentication method to use to connect to the SQL database from SSMS.
 The solution must minimize authentication prompts.
 Which authentication method should you instruct the developers to use?